Chinese woman who entered Mar-a-Lago with malware federally charged

 She showed two Chinese passports with her name and photograph to the agents, who then took her to Mar-a-Lago security to see if she was a member of the club.

 Zhang had said she intended to go swimming at the club, according to court documents.
-When she appeared unsure of where to go, according to the arrest affidavit, she told a club receptionist she was at Mar-a-Lago for a United Nations Chinese American Association event later that evening — a nonexistent event.
+At the second checkpoint, when she appeared unsure of where to go, according to the arrest affidavit, she told a club receptionist she was at Mar-a-Lago for a United Nations Chinese American Association event later that evening — a nonexistent event.
 The receptionist alerted a Secret Service agent, who detained Zhang for questioning.

 A rare look inside Trump's Mar-a-Lago clubFeb.
 24, 201901:43